 Biochemical Sequence of Nutrition in Plants

 Plant biochemical sequences begin with: 1.
 Boron, which activates 2.
-Silicon which carries all other nutrients starting with 3.
-Calcium which binds 4.
-Nitrogen to form amino acids, DNA and cell division.
+Silicon, which carries all other nutrients starting with 3.
+Calcium, which binds 4.
+Nitrogen to form amino acids, DNA, and cell division.
 Amino acids form proteins such as chlorophyll and tag trace elements, especially 5.
-Magnesium which transfers energy via 6.
+Magnesium, which transfers energy via 6.
 Phosphorus to 7.
-Carbon to form sugars which go where 8.
+Carbon to form sugars, which go where 8.
 Potassium carries them.
 This is the basis of plant growth.

 However, consider the economies of scale.
-On the one hand, Steiner indicated each preparation need only be inserted in a single place — even in a pile as large as a house — and its effects would radiate throughout the pile.
-On the other hand, since Steiner’s death special composts known as manure concentrate, Cow Pat Pit (CPP) and barrel compost contain all the herbal preparations in one easy-to-use formula that can be stirred intensively for 20 minutes and sprayed throughout the pile as it is assembled or added to the water used to moisten the compost.
+On the one hand, Steiner indicated that each preparation need only be inserted in a single place — even in a pile as large as a house — and its effects would radiate throughout the pile.
+On the other, since Steiner’s death special composts known as manure concentrate, Cow Pat Pit (CPP), and barrel compost contain all the herbal preparations in one easy-to-use formula that can be stirred intensively for 20 minutes and sprayed throughout the pile as it is assembled or added to the water used to moisten the compost.
 This can bring the benefits of the preparations into a large-scale operation economically.

 Some composters prefer to use the horn preparations with the herbal preparations, and a biodynamic agriculture Australia formula called Soil Activator combines all the preparations in one compound that is stirred and applied like CPP.
-According to John Priestley, one of Australia’s most experienced and innovative biodynamic farmers, “The only way the biodynamic preparations don’t work is if you don’t use them.”
+According to John Priestley, one of Australia’s most experienced and innovative biodynamic farmers, “the only way the biodynamic preparations don’t work is if you don’t use them.”

 Volatilization & Leaching